jeon11/academic-kickstart/content/project/sap/index.md

 ## <h style="font-family:georgia"> Limitations & Challenges </h>
 1. None of the participants were able to share their interactions in the e-procurement tools due to company compliance reasons.
 As the moderator of the interview sessions, it was my responsibility to maneuver and extract the information needed to address the research questions that have been set out.

 2. Because of time constraints, the scope of the project was focused on the "buyer" side of the procurement process.
-To have a better holistic understanding of the entire process, "supplier" side of research needs to be done.
+To have a better holistic understanding of the process, "supplier" side of research needs to be done.

 <br>